MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/windows-10-1903-removed-features.md

 ## Features we removed or will remove soon

 The following features are removed from the installed product image for Windows 10, version 1903, or are planned for removal in an upcoming release.
-Apps that depend on these features won't function in this release.
+Apps depending on these features won't function in this release.

 |                      Feature                      |                                                                                                                                                                                                                                                                                    Details                                                                                                                                                                                                                                                                                    |